-- Evidence needs to be collected on the pupil's behaviour to see if it is possible to identify trigger points and patterns. - Parents will be invited to discuss their child's behaviour in more depth and to decide how best to address this in school.
+- Evidence needs to be collected on the pupil's behaviour to see if it is possible to identify trigger points and patterns. - Parents will be invited in to discuss their child's behaviour in more depth with the Head of School and Class teacher and to decide how best to address this in school.
 This may be through a rewards system, a behaviour contract or other means including fixed term exclusions.
 It is important that anyone dealing with the child knows the procedures that are being followed with them.
 It is vital to work with parents and to keep them informed at all times. - It may be appropriate to involve a range of members of staff at this stage including any classroom support staff who work with the child, lunchtime supervisors, SENDCo etc. It is also important to keep the SLT and the Head of School informed.